 These rugged plants don’t need a lot of fertilizer.
 When you perform regular pruning, you are spurring the plant to produce more new leaves.
 This takes a little extra nutrition.

-Feed your Pothos a good quality, balanced, diluted liquid fertilizer twice a month.
+Feed your Pothos a good quality, balanced, diluted liquid fertilizer once a month.
 A 50% dilution should be perfect.

 Choosing the right setting can be a bit of a balancing act.
-Variegated Pothos will lose their variegation if they receive too little light.
+Variegated Pothos will lose their variegation if they have low light conditions.

 #6 Water Right